MicrosoftDocs/power-platform/power-virtual-agents/copilot-conversational-plugins.md

     ![Publish Plugin](media/copilot-conversational-plugins/publish-plugin.png)

-1. Your Admin can find the **Dataverse and Microsoft Copilot Studio** integrated app in the Microsoft Admin Center under **Settings**, then **Integrations to be reviewed and approved**.
+1. Your Admin can find the **Dynamics 365 and Microsoft Copilot Studio** integrated app in the Microsoft Admin Center under **Settings**, then **Integrations to be reviewed and approved**.
 In this preview, Deploy/Block is at this category level only.
-1. Once your Tenant admin approves the Dataverse and Microsoft Copilot Studio integrated app, it should appear in the user's list of plugins in their Microsoft Copilot UI.
+1. Once your Tenant admin approves the integrated app, it should appear in the user's list of plugins in their Microsoft Copilot UI.

     ![Conversational plugins flyout](media/copilot-conversational-plugins/flyout.png)